Despite cold, balloons fly at Macy's Thanksgiving Day parade

 New York City has issued an extreme cold weather alert and is urging anyone going outside to wear hats, scarves, gloves and layered clothing and to keep their fingertips, earlobes, and noses covered to prevent frostbite.

-Police Commissioner James O'Neill said thousands of officers will be stationed along the parade route.
-They include counterterrorism teams with long guns, plainclothes officers mixed in with the crowd and a new squad of K-9 teams that can sniff out explosives from a few hundred feet away.
+Police Commissioner James O'Neill said thousands of officers were stationed along the parade route.
+They included counterterrorism teams with long guns, plainclothes officers mixed in with the crowd and a new squad of K-9 teams that can sniff out explosives from a few hundred feet away.

 The parade runs 46 blocks from the west side of Central Park to Macy's flagship store in midtown Manhattan.